RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 - On the PNG export screen the final sell price was reduced to a single digit.
 - Put a warning on Google log in until I can solve the problem with the refresh tokens.
 - Stats were double counting some workorders and we're now filtering out ludicrous (and obviously fake) amounts from the front page stats.
+- Added character counts and limits to session title and notes

 -----